 - Camp Austen – Ted Scheinman

 The biggest thing I’ve noticed so far this year is from catching up on galleys and using the library I’ve bought very few books this year.
-26 of the 30 books I’ve read this year were either galleys or library books and 3 of the remaining 4 were on my TBR list.
+26 of the 30 books I’ve read this year were either galleys or library books and three of the remaining four were on my TBR list.
 I’ve also kept my non-fiction streak of at least one a month for this entire year.
 I actually got two in this month: Grief Works and Camp Austen.

 In addition to Mexico and a lot of reading early in the month we went to see Jagged Little Pill the musical at the American Repertory Theatre.
 It was phenomenal, so much so that I was actually bawling when the play ended.
 I was amazed at how easily adaptable Morissette’s songs were when it came to the stage production.
 I already recommended it to everyone in Boston, so if you have any interest keep an eye out on Broadway since apparently it’s going there soon!